amortensen/dots-protocol/draft-teague-dots-protocol.md

 DOTS server Sb has signaling sessions with DOTS clients c1 and c2.
 DOTS client c2 has signaling sessions with DOTS servers Sa and Sb.
 Except where explicitly defined in this protocol, all mechanisms to maintain multiple signaling sessions are left to the implementation.
-Exceptions arising from detected mitigation request conflicts are described in \{\{mit-conflict-detection\}\} below.

 Protocol Overview